bitcoincashbch/bitcoin-cash/README.md

 # Bitcoin Cash Ecosystem

 For a more comprehensive list of other BCH ecosystem projects that use Bitcoin Cash, visit the [Bitcoin Cash Projects list](https://www.bitcoin.com/bitcoin-cash-projects/) to see what kind of applications and tools are being built around this decentralized network.
+[Swan Cash](https://swan.cash/) is also featuring BCH projects too.

 # Bitcoin Cash Adoption